 We can take physical actions like changing our job, the country that we live in, and perhaps even our partners, but in the end, if the programming is overlooked, whatever comes next will most likely be the exact same thing under a different disguise.

-And we can usually resonate with these type of thoughts from an intellectual level, but then the excuses tend to come barging in….
+And we can usually resonate with these type of thoughts on a theoretical level, but then the excuses tend to come barging in….

 Yeah but that’s who I am, or I’m too old I can’t change that now, it’s too late…

-But the truth is that, thanks to neuroplasticity, we are in effect able to change our thinking process, old habits and patterns can be broken down and remodelled—all we need to do is to have awareness and the willingness to dive deep.
+But the truth is that, thanks to neuroplasticity, we are in effect able to change our thinking process, old habits and patterns can be broken down and remodelled—all we need to do is to invite self awareness into the equation and find the courage to dive deep.

 Because even though those neurons are hard wired, the synaptic connections can be pruned and rewired for something that actually serves us beneficially.